 Other tips for minimizing the stress of packing lunches include pre-making lunches for the entire week, having a lunch bucket just for lunch items so you don’t have to hunt for each item, and using leftovers from last night’s dinner.

 The Food Allergy Research and Education Network (FARE) FoodAllergy also has great information.

 Your allergist is a great source of information as well.
 Make sure you make an appointment at least once a year to discuss safe foods, label reading, and to discuss if your child’s allergy testing needs to be updated.
-For an appointment with one of our board-certified pediatric or adult Allergy Specialists, please call (770) 604-1492 or make your appointment online at The Allergy & Asthma Center
+For an appointment with one of our board-certified pediatric or adult Allergy Specialists, please Call Us or make your appointment online at The Allergy & Asthma Center